 Pottery course.
 Informal practical courses developing pottery skills and technical knowledge.
 Mixed ability group, allowing you to work at your own pace on your own projects as your confidence and skills grow.
+Bring an apron.

 Who is the course aimed at?

 Anyone of any ability who would like to learn how to make pots and ceramics, or improve and practise existing skills.